 National African American Tobacco Prevention Network

-You can find many more interesting articles, downloadables and other resources the website of the National African American Tobacco Prevention Network (NAATPN), which happens to be based in Durham, N.C.
+You can find many more interesting articles, downloadables and other resources the website of the National African American Tobacco Prevention Network (NAATPN), which is based in Durham, N.C.

 Short Report: Tobacco and African American Youth in N.C.